Understanding Survival Traits and Human Fight or Flight Physiology During and After a Car Accident

 - The unexpected release of intense emotion that was suppressed during the adrenaline surge, most often this erupts in the form of crying.

-Adrenaline is a natural hormone that is produced by the body and secreted throughout the body when we undergo some traumatic experience.
+Adrenaline is a natural hormone that is produced by the adrenal glands and secreted throughout the body when we undergo some traumatic experience.

 An Adrenaline Rush is an incredibly intense feeling such as sadness, happiness, or any other intense emotion.